 With a social media management tool like Agorapulse, you can queue up shares to all of those profiles with ease, as well as set up recurring shares for those podcasts that you might consider to be evergreen.
 Or, if you use a tool like FeedPress, you can automatically publish your podcast to your social media profiles automatically.

 As you grow your audience on those platforms, new fans may not have seen your older podcasts, so that’s a great way to increase visibility.
 The key is to create social media posts that are engaging, rather than just broadcasts of your podcast title.
 Try asking questions or listing the major takeaways.
 And if you interviewed or mentioned another brand or influencer, be sure to tag them in your social shares!

-Disclosure: I’m using my affiliate links in this post for a few of the products.
+Disclosure: I’m using affiliate links throughout this post for several products.